lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-05-04-baby-examples.md

 thus obtaining `q` of type `rat` such that
 `sqrt` <span class="numeral">2</span> <span class="main">=</span> of_rat <span class="skolem">q</span> and after that,
 <span class="skolem">q</span><span class="main">^</span><span class="numeral">2</span> <span class="main">=</span> <span class="numeral">2</span>.
-Sledgehammer was unable to derive this in a single step from the assumption, and this step-by-step approach (thinking of a simple intermediate property) is absolutely typical.
+Sledgehammer was unable to derive this in a single step from the assumption, and this step-by-step approach (thinking of a simple intermediate property) is the simplest way to give sledgehammer a hint.

 We next obtain `m` and `n` such that
 <pre class="source">